1. Home

 • Ages 15-34 & minority groups

-• Injury recidivism rates as high as 55% per the American College of Surgeons (ACS).
+• Repeat injury rates as high as 55% per the American College of Surgeons (ACS).

 Violent injury in our community: